ephread/Instructions/README.md

 Returning `nil` will tell the `CoachMarksController` to use the defaults constraints, which will position the _skip button_ at the top of the screen.
 Returning an empty array is discouraged, as it will most probably lead to an akward positioning.

-For more informations about the skip mechanism, you can check the `Example/` directory.
+For more information about the skip mechanism, you can check the `Example/` directory.

 #### Using a delegate
 The `CoachMarkManager` will notify the delegate on three occasions.
 All those methods are optionals.